dmulyalin/ttp/docs/source/FAQ.rst

 How do I make TTP always return a list, even if there is only one matched item?
 -----------------------------------------------------------------

-Please refer to :ref:`path_formatters` for details on how to enforce the results structure with a list or dictionary.
+See :ref:`path_formatters` for details on enforcing a list or dictionary result structure.

 The :ref:`results_structure` documentation may also be of use.